What’s the Best Pueblos Magico in Mexico?

-As of right now, there are 177 Pueblos Magicos in Mexico (45 were added in 2023).
-They’re all special, but which are the absolute best Pueblos Magicos to visit in Mexico?
+As of right now, there are 177 Pueblos Magicos in Mexico.
+They’re all special in different ways – but which is the absolute best Pueblo Magico to visit in Mexico?

 In this post I tell you:

-- The Pueblo Magicos that people chose as their top picks for “Best Pueblos Magicos”
+- The Pueblo Magicos that people chose (I did a poll) as their top pick for “Best Pueblo Magico”

 What is a Pueblo Mágico?